PSATS Youth Awards

 - Projects that help to finance local government programs.

-How to Enter: Flyers and promotional materials are mailed to county associations, Boy and Girl Scout troops, schools, and 4-H clubs statewide each spring.
+How to Enter: Flyers and promotional materials are mailed to townships, county associations, Boy and Girl Scout troops, and 4-H clubs statewide each spring.
 The guidelines and entry form are available to download each spring.

-To enter, a group should complete the official form and have it signed by the group’s youth project or activity chairman, the group’s volunteer leader, and the chairman of the township board of supervisors.
+To enter, a group must complete the official form and have it signed by the group’s youth project or activity chairman, the group’s volunteer leader, and the chairman of the township board of supervisors.

 Judging Criteria: To be eligible, all projects must involve youth in the planning and implementation.
 They must have a major impact on townships of the second class and should provide the youth group members with an opportunity to “learn by doing.”